Free Maryland Criminal & Arrest Record Search (All MD Counties)

 Sixteen of the counties in Maryland do not publish inmate lists or information on their website.
 The following county sheriff’s offices do not publish inmate lists on the website:

-To find inmate information at one of these facilities, someone must contact the Sheriff’s office or detention center or utilize the VineLink website to search the entire state of Maryland.
+To find inmate information at one of these facilities, someone must contact the sheriff’s office or detention center or utilize the VineLink website to search the entire state of Maryland.
+Check out the tutorial on tracking down Maryland inmate details for more guidance and insight.

-How To Look Up Maryland Arrests Records Created by Local Police Departments Who Operate City Jails
+How To Look Up Arrest Records Created by Local Police Departments Who Operate City Jails (MD)

 Searching for arrests in city jails can be useful because individuals can be held here for 24 hours or more before being transferred to a county jail.
 Individuals arrested by Maryland law enforcement are taken to the nearest county detention facility while they await trial or bond.